Fed finds big US banks in solid shape; keeps dividend limits

 Still, the regulators decided to maintain restrictions on banks paying out dividends through March.
 Buybacks of company stock, however, will be permitted again, with some limits.

+“The banking system has been a source of strength during the past year, and today’s stress test results confirm that large banks could continue to lend to households and businesses even during a sharply adverse future turn in the economy,” Randal Quarles, the Fed’s vice chair for supervision, said in a statement.

-In September, the Fed extended the restrictions through year’s end, based on stress test results in June that showed how the banks would perform under severe economic conditions if they took those dividend or stock actions.
+In September, the Fed extended the restrictions on dividends and share buybacks through year’s end, based on stress test results in June that showed how the banks would perform under severe economic conditions if they took those dividend or stock actions.

 Increasing dividends costs money.
 The regulators don’t want banks to shrink their capital reserves and leave the financial system vulnerable during this precarious time for the economy.
 It was the first time U.S. regulators had ordered such restrictions since the aftermath of the Great Recession a decade ago.